 - 9 Seafood Recipes That Will Take Your Taste Buds on Vacation

 Try something new: learn how to cook Kelp Noodles Fra Diavolo.

 Not sure where to start?
 Check out Seafood: A Fare for Every Palate for help choosing a recipe.

-An Aquaculture Opportunity Area is a defined geographic area that has been evaluated to determine its potential suitability for commercial aquaculture.
+An Aquaculture Opportunity Area (AOA) is a defined geographic area that has been evaluated to determine its potential suitability for commercial aquaculture.

 NOAA has directives to preserve ocean sustainability and facilitate domestic aquaculture in the United States through the National Aquaculture Act of 1980, the NOAA Marine Aquaculture Policy, and Executive Order 13921, “Promoting American Seafood Competitiveness and Economic Growth” (May 7, 2020).
 NOAA has a variety of proven science-based tools and strategies that can support these directives.
-These help communities thoughtfully consider how and where to sustainably develop offshore aquaculture that will complement wild-capture fisheries, working waterfronts, and our nation’s seafood processing and distribution infrastructure.
+These help stakeholders thoughtfully consider how and where to sustainably develop offshore aquaculture that will complement wild-capture fisheries, working waterfronts, and our nation’s seafood processing and distribution infrastructure.

-Identifying AOAs is an opportunity to use the best available global science-based guidance on sustainable aquaculture management and support the “triple bottom line” of environmental, economic, and social sustainability.
+Identifying AOAs is an opportunity to use the best available global science-based guidance on sustainable aquaculture and support the “triple bottom line” of environmental, economic, and social sustainability.
 This approach has been refined and utilized widely within states and by other countries with robust, sustainable aquaculture sectors.